We're hiring an admin assistant for the 2022-2023 season. Check out the job posting and details HERE.

 Traci Broman | Director & Instructor

 Traci bought Village Dance Studio from her mother, Annette Pettigrew, in August 2017 and continues to uphold the strong foundation and quality instruction for which VDS is well-known.
 Village Dance Studio is more than a business for Traci, it is a calling and place where she hopes everyone can find their niche.
 She enjoys teaching musical theater and jazz along with all the fun administrative work that comes with owning a business.
 Traci graduated from Indiana University Bloomington with a Bachelor of Science in Arts Management with a concentration in dance.
 While at IU, Traci studied dance from Sherilyn Nott Foley, Selene Carter, and others.
-Traci began her dancing passion at a young age has been dancing for 25 years.
+Traci began her dancing passion at a young age and has been dancing for over 25 years.
 The passion for dance quickly turned into a passion for organization of the arts and this family business.
 Traci has been on staff with VDS since 2011.
-Her favorite things to do in life are dance, plan events, and organize!
+Her favorite things to do in life are spend time with her 2 kiddos & husband, dance, plan events, and organize!

 Marissa Castillo | Instructor, Dance Manager, & Ensemble Coordinator